Hashtag Web3 / Updated

 A Merkle airdrop is a highly efficient method for distributing tokens to a large number of users.
 This guide explains how it uses Merkle trees to save gas.

-Airdrops are a powerful tool for distributing a new token to a project's community.
-However, airdropping tokens to thousands or even millions of addresses presents a major technical challenge: how do you do it without spending a fortune on gas fees?
-Sending a separate transfer transaction to each recipient is prohibitively expensive.
+Airdrops serve as an effective method for distributing a new token to a project's community.
+However, distributing tokens to thousands or even millions of addresses poses a significant technical challenge: how to do it without incurring excessive gas fees.
+Sending individual transfer transactions to each recipient is prohibitively expensive.

-The industry-standard solution to this problem is the Merkle airdrop.
-This is a highly gas-efficient pattern that uses a cryptographic data structure called a Merkle tree to verify a user's eligibility to claim their tokens, without storing the entire list of eligible addresses on-chain.
+The industry-standard solution for this issue is the Merkle airdrop, a gas-efficient method that employs a cryptographic data structure known as a Merkle tree.
+This approach allows verification of a user's eligibility to claim tokens without the need to store the entire list of eligible addresses on-chain.

 The Problem with Naive Airdrops